marvunu/marvunu/README.md

 # Hello, I'm Marvin

 Tech professional with a background in Computer Science and hands-on experience supporting IT infrastructure in fast-paced environments.
-Skilled in maintaining Windows systems, managing user accounts, troubleshooting hardware and network issues, and ensuring reliable operation of POS, Wi-Fi, and endpoint devices.
+Skilled in maintaining Windows systems, managing user accounts, troubleshooting hardware and network issues.

 I focus on keeping systems stable, secure, and responsive — supporting daily operations and ensuring technology works seamlessly during business activities and events.